Dilari

-Dilari (डिलारी) is a village in Moradabad district and subdistrict in the Indian state of Uttar Pradesh.
+Dilari is a village in Moradabad district and subdistrict in the Indian state of Uttar Pradesh.
 It is about 18 km from Moradabad.
 Dilari is famous for its production and manufacturing of sugar cane and peppermint oil (Mentha oil).It is also famous for the production of Mango, Wheat and Rice.This village have roots in history since 1734.
 There are many documents to prove that Dilari was settled in 1734 by Thakur Bhagwant Singh (king of "Medu" clan near Hathras).